Apdex Score

 • Tolerating: This represents response time greater than T (precisely, T to 4T), where the user notices performance lagging but continues the process, which depicts the response is tolerated by the user.

-• Frustrated: This represents response time F, greater than 4T which is unacceptable, and users may abandon the process, which depicts the user is frustrated.
+• Frustrated: This represents response time greater than 4T which is unacceptable, and users may abandon the process, which depicts the user is frustrated.